sanacor/kakao_chatbot/README.md

 <!--
 title: 'AWS Simple HTTP Endpoint example in Python'
 description: 'This example demonstrates how to setup a simple HTTP post endpoint.
-Once you chatbot it, it will reply with the current time.'
+Once you kakao_chatbot it, it will reply with the current time.'
 layout: Doc
 framework: v1
 platform: AWS